antarctica/PolarRoute/doc/source/sections/Outputs.rst

 .. note::
-    Examples and description of configuration files can be found in the 'Configuration' section of this document.
+    Examples and description of configuration files can be found in the :ref:`Configuration` section of this document.

 The json object outputed by the CellGrid consist of 3 sections: **config**,